 Millwork drawings essentially bring the furniture design concepts to reality by transforming the designer’s concept to manufacturing-ready drawings.
 It is through these documents that you get an opportunity to comprehend and finalize the approach by substituting materials and products that provide the same design intent and quality as perceived by the designer.

-Preliminary shop drawings during design development offer a way to identify constraints and limitations, finalize design standards and specifications, and get approval from the designer before moving to actual manufacturing.
-Having clarity on everything right from the beginning allows your factory floor to remain efficient, and improvements here will have a direct influence on the bottom line.
+Preliminary shop drawings during design development offer a way to identify constraints and limitations.
+Furthermore, they follow a specific set of design standards and specifications such as AWI, ASME, TEMA, etc. which makes it easier to get approvals from the designer and various stakeholders before moving to actual manufacturing.
+Having clarity on every aspect allows your factory floor to remain efficient, and improvements here will have a direct influence on the bottom line.

-Millwork design using 3D parametric tools like SolidWorks further offers an opportunity to improve the top-down, or in-context assembly design.
+Millwork drawings derived using 3D parametric models from tools like SolidWorks further offer an opportunity to improve the top-down or in-context assembly design.
 This extremely beneficial for millwork items like cabinets, where an outer skeleton model once created will resize all of its components automatically.
 This change in the size of the cabinet will automatically update the millwork drawings, without requiring any manual rework.
-This unique approach directly helps you as a furniture manufacturer to reduce design cycles and bring your products to market faster.
+Such CAD feature helps you as a furniture manufacturer to reduce design cycles and bring your products to market faster.

 Davis Furniture Industries, Inc., a leading manufacturer of contemporary office furniture, utilized the parametric nature of SolidWorks to design high-end furniture quickly.
 Utilizing the part library and configuration feature, Davis Furniture was able to cut design cycles by 75% and reduce the time-to-market by 50 percent.

-A complete and accurate millwork drawing is what ultimately determines the overall success of your project.
+Millwork drawing detailed with all manufacturing information, GD&Ts, etc. is what ultimately determines the overall success of your project.
 From being a document that communicates the designer’s idea to a clear set of instructions for accurate manufacturing, millwork drawings get the job done quickly.
 And, with the intuitive 3D parametric CAD tools, developing these design documents is a whole lot easier with an added advantage of automating repetitive tasks and the power of 3D visual communication with all the stakeholders.

-Altogether, these improvements directly boost your factory floor efficiencies and help you achieve your business bottom line effectively.
+Altogether, these improvements directly boost your factory floor efficiencies by effectively communicating design intent to shop floor and reducing change orders or material waste.
+It thus helps you achieve your manufacturing goals effectively.

 Your may also like